getalp/Flaubert/README.md

     --word_pred '0.15'
 ```

-# 3. FLUE
+# 3. Fine-tuning FlauBERT on the FLUE benchmark
-FLUE (French Language Understanding Evaludation) is a general benchmark for evaluating French NLP systems.
-We describe below how to fine-tune FlauBERT on this benchmark.
+[FLUE](https://github.com/getalp/Flaubert/tree/master/flue) (French Language Understanding Evaludation) is a general benchmark for evaluating French NLP systems.
+Please refer to [this page](https://github.com/getalp/Flaubert/tree/master/flue) for an example of fine-tuning FlauBERT on this benchmark.

 <!-- ### Text Classification
 In the following, you should replace `$DATA_DIR` with a location on your computer, e.g. `~/data/cls`, `~/data/pawsx`, `~/data/xnli`, etc. depending on the task.